ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 Snort supports DAQ modules which serves as an abstraction layer for interfacing with data source such as network interface.

-To see list of DAQ modules supported by snort use `--daq-list` command.
+To see list of DAQ modules supported by Snort use `--daq-list` command.

 Return to the `build` directory: